Policy HDR Variation and Extension of Candidature Procedure

 8. Change thesis title

-8.1 During candidature, the title of the thesis is regarded as a ‘working title’ that may be updated by completing the relevant Variation of Candidature Request form at any time during candidature.
+8.1 During candidature, the title of the thesis is regarded as a ‘working title’ that may be updated by completing the relevant Variation of Candidature form at any time during candidature.
 The title of the thesis submitted for examination will be the title shown in the University Records upon conferral of the degree.

-8.2 Changes to the thesis title that reflect a significant shift in the focus of the research after the candidate completes their Confirmation of Candidature degree milestone must be accompanied by an appropriately revised project proposal and ethics amendment if required.
+8.2 Changes to the thesis title that reflect a significant shift in the focus of the research after the HDR candidate completes their Confirmation of Candidature degree milestone must be accompanied by an appropriately revised project proposal and ethics amendment if required.

 9. Changes to the Advisory Panel member(s)

-9.2 A change in a Candidate’s Advisory Panel must be by Variation of Candidature Form.
-In addition, if the change of Advisory Panel involves a change of College or the entire Advisory Panel, there is an additional requirement for the APP-FORM-01 to be completed and attached to the Variation of Candidature Form as per the HDR Transfer of Enrolment Procedure.
+a. if the change to the Advisory Panel involves a change of College or of the entire Advisory Panel, APP-FORM-01 must also be completed and attached to the Variation of Candidature Form as per the HDR Transfer of Enrolment Procedure.

-9.4 All members of the Advisory Panel must be consulted before any changes to the Panel are requested.
+9.4 All members of the Advisory Panel must be consulted before any changes to the Advisory Panel are requested.

 10. Withdrawal from course

-10.4 Candidates who have withdrawn will normally be required to pay any outstanding University fees in accordance with JCU Policies and Procedures.
+10.4 Candidates who have withdrawn will be required to pay any outstanding University fees in accordance with JCU Policies and Procedures.

 10.5 On completion of the course withdrawal process, the Candidate’s access to University services, materials and restricted University areas will be revoked.